Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 **Why This Range Matters:**

-At **256-512 elements**, LMS is efficient—gradients are reliable, convergence is fast.
+At **256-512 elements**, LMS is efficient because gradients are reliable and convergence is fast.
 This is LMS's home turf.

 At **1024-4096 elements**, LMS can become unstable:
 - Gradient estimates become noisy (high variance from many parameters)